olajide1234/git_issues_search/README.md

 #### TO-DO:
-1 - Use mock service worker in testing so we can test data fetching including server 2 - Enable multiple selections of filter.
-Currently, filter selection overrides previous selection of same filter 3 - Need some visual cue as to which filter categories are currently active 4 - Github API does not return count of pages available, therefore, next pagination button is always active, even at the end of available results
+1 - Need some visual cue as to which filter categories are currently active 2 - Github API does not return count of pages available, therefore, next pagination button is always active, even at the end of available results

 ##### The Challenge